fsezark-dev/O-Bench/README.md

 problem.crossover(p1, p2)   # combine two solutions (GA)
 ```

-This makes adding new algorithms or problem domains straightforward — no changes to existing code required.
+This makes adding new algorithms or problem domains straightforward, no changes to existing code required.

 ---